-The current PDF can be found on the website at: Early education funding for two, three and four-year-olds - Education and Early Years providers (warwickshire.gov.uk)
+The current PDF can be found on the website at: Early Education Funding Entitlements - Education and Early Years providers (warwickshire.gov.uk)

 Please contact the Early Years Entitlements Team to discuss individual situations or for further advice.

 Adjustment payments will be made for the number of weeks in the term from when the change or start date occurred.